mikeizbicki/cmc-csci040/project_04_docchat/README.md

     > **NOTE:**
     > If you complete this task,
     > then you must include a video in your README demonstrating the output.

+## Submission

+Submit a link to your github repo in sakai.

+Additionally: You should submit a 1-2 sentence explanation of what you believe your grade should be.
+In particular:
+1. If you completed any extra credit, say so.
+1. If there are portions of your assignment that do not work, I may be more lenient in grading if you say so.